openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 tags: ["utm", "remote id service provider","flight tracking","aircraft surveillance","interuss"]
 ---

-Openskies provides foundational elements of a federated UTM service and also a roadmap for jurisdictions to graudally enable additional services and service providers in a international standards compatible fashion.
+Openskies provides foundational elements of a federated un-manned traffic management (UTM) services and also a roadmap for jurisdictions to graudally enable additional services and service providers in a international standards compatible fashion.
 <!--more-->
 ## Who is OpenUTM for?
 The OpenUTM stack is meant for organizations intending to stand up standards-compatible UTM capability, specifically: